Jointprob: a probabilistic modeling and Bayesian statistics study community

 Schedule

-Our current journey: Bayesian Modeling and Computation
+Our second reading journey: Bayesian Modeling and Computation

-Our past journey: Statistical Rethinking
+Our first reading journey: Statistical Rethinking

 • 2022-07-22, initial brainstorming - event